EMPOWERING EXTRAORDINARY ACHIEVEMENT IN OURSELVES AND OTHERS.

 BORN OF A STRONG COMMITMENT TO IMPROVE OUR CITIZENS AND THE WORLD.

-DePauw University was founded in 1837 by the Methodist church as an ecumenical institution of national statute, “forever to be conducted on the most liberal principles, accessible to all denominations and designed for the benefit of our citizens in general.”
+In 1837, the Methodist Episcopal Church founded Indiana Asbury University — our original name — in Greencastle, Indiana.
+It was a place “forever to be conducted on the most liberal principles, accessible to all denominations and designed for the benefit of our citizens in general.”
 Its core values, which included integrity, diversity and intellect, united the community from day one of its conception.
-It’s founding name, Indiana Asbury University, paid tribute to Francis Asbury - the first American bishop of the Methodist Episcopal Church.
-The community of Greencastle successfully raised $25,000 to establish the college in its frontier village.
 Three years later, the college inaugurated friend and counselor of Abraham Lincoln, Matthew Simpson, as its first president, and celebrated its first class of graduates.

 APPROACHING EVERY CHALLENGE AND CHANGE WITH HOPE, ENERGY AND CONFIDENCE.

-From its humble beginnings of one professor and five students, the college advanced with energy and confidence, overcoming the challenges of the Civil War and admitting its first group of women students in 1867.
-The curriculum evolved from its traditional classical model to include courses in history, composition and the natural sciences.
-Despite the economic hardships of the 1870s, the college continued its commitment to advancement with the construction of the iconic East College.
+From its humble beginnings of one professor and five students, the college advanced with energy and confidence.
+It overcame the challenges of the Civil War and admitted its first group of women students in 1867, and the curriculum evolved to include courses in history, composition and the natural sciences.
+Despite the economic hardships of the 1870s, the college continued its growth with the construction of the iconic East College.
 A generous $600,000 donation from Washington C. DePauw and his family inspired the college’s change of name from Indiana Asbury University to what we know today as DePauw University.

 AN UNSURPASSED EDUCATIONAL EXPERIENCE.

 DePauw University earned widespread acclaim for its distinct programs and experiences, beginning with the 1884 formation of the School of Music, which continues as one of the oldest music schools in the nation.
 DePauw was the starting place for many Greek chapters and organizations, including Indiana’s distinguished Phi Beta Kappa society, the Society of Professional Journalists and the nation’s first 10-watt college FM radio station.
-Campus expansion grew to 655 acres of stately grounds overlain with majestic brick buildings, sprawling parks and sustainable gardens.
-The epic Monon Bell football game and later the Ubben Lecture Series became centerpiece traditions, along with a campus-wide emphasis on community service, from local volunteerism to public health projects in Third World countries.
+The campus expanded to 655 acres of stately grounds overlain with majestic brick buildings, sprawling parks and sustainable gardens.
+The epic Monon Bell football game and later the Ubben Lecture Series became centerpiece traditions, along with a campus-wide emphasis on community service, from local volunteerism to public health projects in developing countries.

 RECOGNIZING KEY OPPORTUNITIES IN ADVANCING AND INVENTING SOLUTIONS.